icon-bg

 Scanning Linux computers with TNI

-Total Network Inventory provides you with options to scan thoroughly the hardware and software of Linux and other UNIX devices on your local network.
-With its user-friendly interface and advanced features, TNI simplifies the process of managing computers on a corporate system.
+Total Network Inventory gives you the ability to thoroughly scan the hardware and software of Linux and UNIX devices on your local network.
+With its user-friendly interface and advanced features, TNI simplifies the process of managing and inventorying computers in a corporate environment.

 Automated scanning

 One of the key benefits of using TNI for Linux scans is its ability to automate the scanning process.
 All checking and data collection tasks of Linux or UNIX computer families can be created and assigned on automatic execution with Scheduler.
-TNI's automated screening feature saves time and resources, allowing administrators to focus on more strategic tasks.
+Automatic network scanning saves time and resources, allowing administrators to focus on more important tasks.

 During a Linux hardware scan, TNI collects various information about each device, including CPU specifications, RAM capacity, HDD/SSD details, installed software, and more.
 This comprehensive data collection enables administrators to gain a holistic view of their network's hardware and software landscape, facilitating informed decision-making and proactive maintenance.